 Answer: No. Cities and counties are free to create their own wording.
 The Arkansas legislature approved the suggested resolution wording found in Act 392.
 This wording has been vetted by legal experts as well.
-Cities or counties would be on safer ground to use the wording outlined in Act 392.
+Cities or counties would be on safer ground to use the wording outlined in Act 392 (see pages 55 and 56).